Enslavement & Freedom in the Genesee Valley

 Livingston-Backus House

-Built in 1827, the year the Gradual Emancipation Act freed all enslaved and indentured people in New York State, the Livingston-Backus House tells the story of three prominent Rochester families and their views on slavery and abolition: the Backuses, the Fitzhughs, and the Smiths.
+Built in 1827, the year the Gradual Emancipation Act freed all people enslaved in New York State, the Livingston-Backus House tells the story of three prominent Rochester families and their views on slavery and abolition: the Backuses, the Fitzhughs, and the Smiths.

 The house was originally located in the Corn Hill neighborhood of Rochester, not far from Frederick Douglass’ printing press and the site of Harriet Jacobs’s Anti-Slavery Reading Room.

-While living in this house, Rebecca Backus, wife of Frederick Backus and the daughter of William Fitzhugh, an enslaver, and her brother-in-law, Gerrit Smith, an abolitionist, exchanged letters about slavery, freedom, and the recent publication of Harriet Beecher Stowe’s now problematic novel, Uncle Tom’s Cabin.
+While living in this house, Rebecca Backus, wife of Frederick Backus and the daughter of William Fitzhugh, an enslaver, and her brother-in-law, Gerrit Smith, an abolitionist, exchanged letters about slavery and freedom.
+Their exchange highlights the spectrum of positions and responses to the institution of enslavement, including pro-slavery, colonialism, neutrality, emancipation, and abolition, and reflects the impact civic and social life had on families in the 19th-century.

 Nathaniel Rochester House